Human resource metrics: HR metrics and data

-Having HR metrics is first part and a critical one and obtaining the data is another but being able make meaning and provide a compelling story as to what the data means in relation to the business strategy is just as crucial.

 Software and outsourcing HR metrics

 For the most part, HR professionals in many companies probably don't need to purchase additional software to create valid metrics.
 The trick is knowing where to look and how to extract data.
 If using the correct HR information systems, most information systems should include reporting tools that can provide data on learning and performance management or financial systems.
 However, organizations have to ensure that the data they have uphold integrity and are quality data.

 While HR systems is one way of obtaining metrics, many organizations because of lack of resources or time, or simply because they don't know where to begin can enlist the help of a retention specialist or purchase metric systems designed solely for HR Metrics.

 The HRIS systems (Workday, Successfactors, Oracle HR, etc.) provide often strong reporting tools within the systems to reflect cost of people.
 While talent acquisition systems (like Taleo, etc.) Provide insight in recruitment costs.
 If the HR department wants to create data around organizational insight, engagement, culture and in general the opinions of the employees, software like FieldRate (business intelligence) or Beekeeper (more focused on communications) can be used, especially if there is a need to reach the employees who do not have a corporate email addresses.